Annotations on talent & expertise

 Talent

 K. Anders Ericsson (Ed.)
 (1996).
 The road to excellence.
 The acquisition of expert performance in the arts and sciences, sports and games.
-Lawrence Erlbaum. - Charness, Krampe, Mayr: The role of practice and coaching in entrepreneurial skill domains: an international comparison of life-span chess skill acquisition.
+Lawrence Erlbaum.
+[KB eBook] info

 - Starkes et al: Deliberate practice in sports: What is it anyway?